mjbradvica/personal-website-articles/2021/blazor-series/routing-with-variables-in-blazor.md

 # Routing with Variables in Blazor

-Routing to components in Blazor can be done using variables very easily.
-This can be a cleaner alternative than using raw strings everywhere.
+Routing to components in Blazor is easy when leveraging variables.
+This can be a cleaner alternative to using raw strings throughout.

-This example uses the default Counter component that is included when a new Blazor project is created.
+The example below uses the default Counter component included whenever a new Blazor project is created.
 The only requirement is a class that contains constant strings to use for our routes:

 ```csharp
     public static class PageRoutes